 Speaking of tropical islands, the Maldives should top the list.
 Comprising a thousand islands, the Maldives offers various beaches, resorts, and enjoyable activities to satisfy every visitor.

 The islands are of surreal beauty.
-The pristine beaches are littered with soft, white sands, inviting for a barefoot walk, and the waters are clear, turquoise, and warm.
+The pristine beaches are littered with soft, white sands and inviting barefoot walks, and the waters are clear, turquoise, and warm.

-The Maldives is also a top destination for aquatic activities, such as surfing, diving, and snorkelling.
-With an abundance of coral reefs and a variety of marine life, diving in the Maldives waters will leave you startled.
+The Maldives is also a top destination for aquatic activities like surfing, diving, and snorkelling.
+With abundant coral reefs and various marine life, diving in the Maldives waters will leave you startled.

 How to Get There?

 The major international airport in the Maldives is Velana International Airport, located on Hulhulé Island.
 You can then take a ferry ride to the island you want.
-Another option is to fly to Colombo, Sri Lanka, and then to Malé.
+Another option is flying to Colombo, Sri Lanka, and then Malé.

 Seychelles